 As a budding photographer, one of the biggest questions that will eventually come to mind is, “What should I wear to a photoshoot?
 Is there a photographer’s dress code?”

 In truth, the answer varies widely – depending on the type of photoshoot you’re conducting, the specific client you’re working with, your overall style and brand as a photographer, and the culture of the region where you’re shooting.

-A portrait photographer, for example, may have more flexibility in how he or she dresses compared to a corporate event photographer.
-Similarly, a photographer shooting in the West Coast of America will likely be able to dress more casually than an East Coast photographer.
-All variations aside, here are some general photographer dress code guidelines to start off with.
+A portrait photographer, for example, may have more flexibility in how they dress compared to a corporate event photographer.
+Similarly, a photographer shooting on the West Coast of America will likely be able to dress more casually than an East Coast photographer.

 1. Invest in a solid, comfortable pair of shoes

-As a female photographer who shoots mainly for corporate clients, I generally opt for black leather flats during the warm season, black leather boots for colder weather, or dressy black leather sneakers for extra long shoots with outdoor elements.
-In any case, it’s generally a good idea to stay away from sandals, high heels, and flip flops.
+As a female photographer who shoots mainly for corporate clients, I generally opt for black leather flats during the warm season, black leather boots for colder weather, and dressy black leather sneakers for extra long shoots with outdoor elements.
+In any case, try to stay away from sandals, high heels, and flip flops.

 2. Cover up

 As a photographer in constant search of creative angles, consider your possible physical maneuvers, such as bending, stooping, and squatting, then dress accordingly.